toludwig/golden-lemurs/docs/data.md

   - number of subscribers
 * textual
   - README
-  - TODO: what about filenames and extensions?
+  - filenames and extensions
+  - commits
 * temporal
   - times of commits
-  - TODO: lifetime (duration)

 Especially for the numerical fields, there is no real justification for each of these items yet.
 For now we take as much information as we can get and hope